Blog

 Creating a new blog post

-To create a new blog post, you need to create a new .mdx file in the packages/cms/src/collections/blog/content directory.
+To create a new blog post, you need to create a new directory (its name will be used as the slug of the blog post) with .mdx

 ---